Monitoring

 Datomic compute nodes publish Cloudwatch Metrics as follows:

-Datomic reports a large number of distinct metrics, many of which are useful only for Datomic support.
-The most useful metrics for operators are listed below; see troubleshooting nodes for some common scenarios.
+Datomic reports a large number of distinct metrics, many of which are useful primarily for Datomic support.
+The most useful metrics for operators fall into three categories:

 Logs Produced by Datomic Cloud